Golf balls cost money; and if it’s a premium, tour level ball, it's going to cost you ALOT of money!

 Spin rates are consistent while control was pretty decent.

 Value For Money

-Costco manufactured Kirkland Signature balls are really cheap!
-And since they sell out fast like thunder, they are almost always unavailable, and out of stock.
-They have this insane offer of 2 dozen balls for just $30, which is mind-blowing for a ball which performs so well and almost a third the price of high-end premium golf balls.
+They often have an INSANELY good offer on 2 dozen balls, which is mind-blowing for a ball which performs so well at almost a half the price of high-end premium golf balls.

 There’s always a crazy stampede to get them and a lot of disappointed golfers return empty- handed, so make sure to grab them when they are actually in stock.

-Also, the 2017 version may be inherently different from its 2016 original counterparts due to some controversies it embroiled in: all the balls were out of stock literally as soon as they were available, resulting in Costco apologizing for being under stocked!
+Also, the 2017 version may be inherently different from its 2016 original counterparts due to some controversies it got embroiled in: all the balls were out of stock literally as soon as they were available, resulting in Costco apologizing for being under stocked!

 With a ball performing so well and costing so little, it doesn’t hurt even if you lose a few balls out on the course.

 Kirkland Signature Video Review